genomicepidemiology/functional_testing/README.md

 Here, the seq_regions_table_true was initially saved when creating the tests while the seq_regions_table_new is automatically generated in the test markdown file as a result of the new software version.

+## A brief overview of how the software works

+1. The software executes the commands of the old software version which is for instance in the package resfinder or the software parsed by the command
+2. Then the software saves the output.
+This **MUST** be the standardized json file, since the software writes tests automatically based on the keys and values in this json file
+3. The software writes a command for the new software version which maybe needs to be changed if it is created in a separated folder or similar.
+The output of this command is compared to the output of the old software version which was saved under functional_testing/functional_testing_data.
+4. The software writes a markdown file whcih contains the tests.

 ## Modifying the created markdown script

 It appears that sometimes you change crucial parts and identifiers of your software such as flags or paths.
 Therefore the tool provides commands to change these.

+**However, I think it is easier to just go to the test markdown file and replace the flags or similar with ctrl + F.**

 *Example: Change flag -ifa to -f in all commands in the markdown file*